Yangwang U9: Specifications

 The U9 is equipped with four 240 kW electric motors providing a total power output of 960 kW and a maximum range of 450 km on the China Light-Duty Vehicle Test Cycle (CLTC).
 BYD reported a 0–100 km/h (62 mph) acceleration time of 2.36 seconds, and a 1/4 mi drag race time of 9.78 seconds.

 The U9 is built with an 800V electrical architecture, with a maximum DC charging power of 500 kW.
 The charging duration between 30% and 80% is 10 minutes.
-The U9 also supports dual charging, or plugging in two chargers simultaneously to increase charging speed.
+The U9 also supports dual charging (plugging in two chargers simultaneously) to increase charging rate.

 Like the U8, the U9 features BYD's proprietary "e^{4}" (易四方) individual wheel drive system, which enables the vehicle to redistribute torque among the four wheels in case of traction loss or a tyre puncture at speed; and the "DiSus" (云辇) active suspension system, which allows the wheels' ground clearance to be readjusted individually and even to perform a brief vertical jump.
 The active suspension consists of three different systems; DiSus-C controls variable damping, DiSus-A controls the air suspension, and DiSus-P controls the hydraulic system.
 Regarding the vertical jump, the U9 will shrink first, then bounce up, launching all four wheels off the ground at the same time.
 BYD has not announced the specific reason for the jump function on the U9, but the function demonstrates the "DiSus-X" body control system.

 It was launched in 2024 with a price of 1.68 million Yuan (USD 236,000; EUR 215,000).

 In August 2025, specifications of the U9 Track Edition were released by the MIIT.
 It retains the individual wheel drive system, but changes the motors to the TZ240XYA model which output to 555 kW each for a total of 2220 kW, making it the most powerful production car ever built.
 It is equipped with smaller 20-inch wheels with the front tire width increasing from 275 mm to 325 mm to match the rears.
 In August 2025, an engineering test sample of U9 Track Edition broke the record for the fastest top speed of an electric car, which reached 472.41 km/h.

 Records

-On September 14, 2025, BYD officially unveiled the Yangwang U9 Xtreme, a track-focused version of the U9.
+On 14 September 2025, BYD officially unveiled the Yangwang U9 Xtreme, a track-focused version of the U9.
 It is currently the most powerful production model of the U9.
-It achieved a maximum speed of 496.22 km/h (308.33 mph) at Germany’s ATP Automotive Testing Papenburg, making it the fastest car in the world and breaking the record previously held by the Bugatti Chiron Super Sport 300+ at 490.484 km/h (304.773 mph).
+It achieved a maximum speed of 496.22 km/h (308.33 mph) at Germany’s ATP Automotive Testing Papenburg.
+Later on, it was excluded from the Wikipedia list of production car speed record, due to it being tested only one direction whereas Guinness requires a car to be tested in both direction within one hour for it to be a valid record.
 It was driven by German track specialist Marc Basseng.
 Yangwang also announced a Nürburgring Nordschleife lap time of 6 minutes 59.157 seconds.
 Production will be limited to 30 units for global markets.